tarof429/stuckathome/linux/README.md

 ### Creating swap files

-First create the swap file as mentioned in the man page for mkswap.
+First create the swap file as mentioned in the man page for `mkswap`.
 For example,

 ```sh
 dd if=/dev/zero of=/swapfile bs=GiB count=2